-Inside Les Miles' Return to College Fooball and Attempt to Resurrect Kansas
+Inside the Return of Les Miles

 Given the stigma Miles is trying to escape, though, the exercise carries weight.

-During halftime, clips of Miles are played throughout the stadium.
+During halftime, clips of Miles play throughout the stadium.
 An acted scene from The Challenger Disaster, which draws applause.
 An impression of Hannibal Lecter, which draws laughter.
 An elongated skit with Kansas basketball head coach, Bill Self, which draws the biggest reaction of the evening.
 The full Mad Hatter portfolio is on display.

 Blue easily handles White by the score of 45-7.
 That offers little insight into what will happen next when the results start to count, but it does offer something the program has not experienced in the past 10 years: hope.